 The xiphoid process is a small extension of bone just below the sternum.
 Discomfort in the xiphoid process can be painful as it can affect the lower ribcage, breastbone, and several major muscles located around the abdomen and diaphragm.

 The name xiphoid derives from the Greek word for “straight sword” as the structure has a sharp tip, resembling a sword.
-It is also known by other names including the metasternum, xiphisternum, and xiphoid cartilage.
+It is also known by other names, including the metasternum, xiphisternum, and xiphoid cartilage.

 In this article, we discuss symptoms, causes, and treatment options for xiphoid process pain.
+Fast facts about the xiphoid process:

 The xiphoid process is a tiny bone structure located at the center of the chest, just below the lower part of the sternum.